Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 - As of Summer 2013, parking Lot L7 was lost to make space for the Classroom Building.

-To help offset that loss in student parking, the majority of lot L4 is being changed
+To help offset that loss in student parking, the majority of lot L4 was changed to

 - As of Fall 2013, there is no longer a campus shuttle service available at UVU after